 Although the combined contributions of all three channels - financial returns, declining unemployment, and mortgage refinancing - appear to have increased inequality between the two periods, it is important to emphasize that these channels nevertheless boosted real median income.
-Indeed, while median income growth was flat during the post-QE period, as reported in the second to last column of Table 2, the three QE channels contributed a net 4 percentage points to median real income.
-Put differently, the contribution of the three QE channels offset a 4 percent decline of median income.
+Indeed, while median income growth was flat during the post-QE period, as reported in the second to last column of Table 2, the three QE channels contributed a net 3 percentage points to median real income.
+Put differently, the contribution of the three QE channels offset a 3 percent decline of median income.

-Mortgage refinancing played the biggest role, contributing 4.3 percentage points.
-This reflects both changes in the volume of refinancing (the endowment or explained component) and reduced borrowing costs (the returns to refinancing).
+Mortgage refinancing played the biggest role, contributing 2.8 percentage points.
+This reflects both changes in the volume of refinancing (the endowments component) and reduced borrowing costs (the coefficients component).
 Assuming that the demand for credit has remained more or less constant between the two periods, the increase in refinancing rates implies an improvement in credit availability.
-These improved credit conditions contributed nearly 2.5 percentage points to median income growth.
+These improved credit conditions contributed nearly 1.1 percentage points to median income growth.
 At the same time, a fall in mortgage rates boosted median net income by lightening households' debt burden.
-This effect contributed nearly 2 percentage points to median income growth.
+This effect contributed around 1.7 percentage points to median income growth.

-In contrast, financial asset returns were a drag on median income growth during this period.
-The combined contribution of financial asset returns on median net income was -2.2 percentage points, led by the falling returns on short-term / liquid financial assets.
-Curiously, stock returns had an essentially neutral effect on median income: although its contribution is -0.002, it is not statistically significant at standard significance levels.
+In contrast, financial asset returns had no significant effect on median income.
+Although the combined contribution of financial asset returns on median net income was -1.2 percentage points, led by the falling returns on short-term / liquid financial assets, these estimates are not statistically significant at standard confidence levels.
+Finally, increased employment contributed nearly half a percentage point to real median income growth.